Net Zero Action Plan (NZAP) Year 1 to 6

 • Initiative 4: Zero Emission Fleet

-We have also seen a 91 percent reduction in emissions from our own owned fleet of 34 vehicles, which includes 5 electric vehicles which accounts for just under 15 percent of the fleet.
-However, there are also currently 10 hybrids and hence in total just over 40 percent of our owned fleet is either electric or hybrid.
+We have also seen a 72 per cent reduction in emissions from our own owned fleet from the year 1 baseline.
+The fleet consists of 34 vehicles, which includes 5 electric vehicles which accounts for just under 15 per cent of the fleet.
+However, there are also currently 10 hybrids and hence in total just over 40 per cent of our owned fleet is either electric or hybrid.

 • Initiative 5: Alternative Technologies and Renewables Investment

-We will continue to explore commercial renewable investment opportunities as and when they materialise.
+We will continue to explore opportunities for renewables as and when they materialise.

 • Initiative 6: Woodlands, parks and greenspaces